 By now, businesses across all sectors recognize the benefits of legal AI in operations management – especially for processes such as contract management.
 Along with other technologies, AI is helping to reduce the financial pressure on operations teams and corporate legal departments who need to find ways to be more efficient.
 Particularly in the past year with the pandemic demands, there have been significant investments to decrease workloads for employees across businesses by streamlining things like workflow and approval processes.
 For example, this study found that contract AI in legal departments can increase efficiency by more than 50%.

 In the first installment of our three-part blog and podcast series published earlier this month, we touched on AI’s ABCs.
-Now, we take a more in-depth look at some fantastic ways AI is powering corporate legal departments.
+Now, we take a more in-depth look at some fantastic ways AI for operations is powering corporate legal departments.
 (You can find the podcast of this by scrolling down.)

 Pushing Past the Buzz: Is It Really AI?

 There’s no disputing that AI is a hot commodity now and a buzzword you hear often.
 AI in operations management and for legal teams is no exception.
 While you think your organization may be using it, you may be surprised.
 In reality, it can be challenging to identify, as AI in legal operations in day-to-day practice doesn’t always look like the images of AI we might have in our heads.

 There are five ways to determine if you have an AI-driven system in place.

 - Use of an interactive system – A fundamental cornerstone of AI is the ability to interact with your system more conversationally through the concept of a virtual agent.